Axes, Not Stacks: Typology as Tension, Not Ranking

 In Nafsychology™, typology is not treated as a ladder.
 It is treated as a set of tensions that must be held in relationship, because ranking trains the wrong instinct.
 It trains the ego, meaning the self-image we defend, to enthrone what already feels competent and dismiss what feels difficult.

-That is a recipe for one-sidedness.
+That is a reliable path to one-sidedness.

 New to Nafsychology?
 Start Here

-2. When a Tool Becomes a Ranking
+2. When a tool becomes a ranking

-3. Axes Change the Question
+3. Axes change the question

 The alternative is not to abandon structure.
 It is to use a better metaphor.